OpenTransfr/Core/docs/Banks/index.rst

 Setting up a bank
 -----------------

 In order to become a bank on the network, at a minimum, you need a domain name that you can prove is yours.
 Contact information is obtained via WHOIS which can then be edited later.
-An implementation of the bank creation process can be found at https://en.opentrans.fr/bank.create
+A simple UI for the bank creation process can be found at https://txroot.opentrans.fr/ui#screen=entity.create

 Internally the join process works like this: